TynanSylvester/TyD/Readme.md

 Since Tynan is an indie game developer (known for RimWorld), TyD was created with indie games in mind.
 However, it could be used for many other types of software as well.

-## Comparisons

-Here's how TyD compares with some similar formats.

-* INI files are easy to hand-edit, but can't express more complex data structures.
-* JSON is designed for efficient machine interchange, with inflexible syntax and no comments.
-TyD is designed for interaction between human and machine, with more flexible syntax.
-* TOML defines the type of every record in every document.
-TyD simplifies editing by assuming most type info is known.
-* YAML is complex and very general.
-TyD is minimal, simple, and hard to make mistakes with.
-* XML is verbose and very general.
-TyD is brief and made to excel at its specific purposes only.
-* LUA requires a heavy script interpreter and its scripting functionality is error-prone.
-TyD is lightweight and purpose-designed for data definition.

-## Examples
+## Example

-Below is a definition of a chess table object, including info on name, description, physical interaction, building requirements, UI keys, stats like health and mass, and visuals.
+Below is a definition of a chess table object from RimWorld.
+It includes info on name, description, physical interaction, building requirements, UI keys, stats like health and mass, and visuals.

-    ThingDef *source FurnitureWithQualityBase
+    ThingDef *source FurnitureBase
     [
         defName                 ChessTable
         label                   "chess table"
         description             "The ancient game of kings.
-Fun for a few hours here and there, even playing alone.
 It trains intellectual skills." altitudeLayer           Building
         passability             PassThroughOnly
         fillPercent             40%